Dimitrios-Rouskas/Dimitrios-Rouskas/README.md

 I am a **Chemical Engineering graduate** from **Aristotle University of Thessaloniki** with a strong passion for **mathematical modeling and simulation**.

-I am particularly interested in **fluid mechanics** and **energy systems**, and I enjoy the entire process of **building models to solve real, practical engineering problems**.
+I am particularly interested in **fluid mechanics** and **energy systems**, and I enjoy the entire process of **building models to solve real practical engineering problems**.
 Modeling, for me, is not just a tool but a way of thinking — translating physical phenomena into equations that can be analyzed, simulated, and optimized.

 ---